Introduction to Safeguarding Reviews

 Whilst the responsibility for learning from serious child safeguarding incidents lies at a national level with the Child Safeguarding Practice Review Panel (the National Panel), at local level it is the local safeguarding partners who are responsible for making arrangements to identify and review serious child safeguarding cases and to ensure that the learning is appropriately shared.

-The Rapid Review and Local Child Safeguarding Practice Review Procedures outline the process and practice for undertaking Reviews in Cornwall and the Isles of Scilly.
+The Child Safeguarding Practice Review - panel guidance for safeguarding partners outlines the process and practice for undertaking Reviews in Cornwall and the Isles of Scilly.